-The university policy on Preventing and Addressing Sexual Misconduct (policy number 04.82.02) is intended to promote an environment at Temple University which is free of sexual assault, domestic violence, dating violence, stalking, and sexual exploitation, as well as one that is consistent with other constitutional protections and personal freedoms.
+The university policy on Preventing and Addressing Sexual Misconduct (policy number 04.82.02) is intended to promote an environment at Temple University which is free of sexual assault, domestic violence, dating violence, stalking, sexual exploitation, and other forms of sexual harassment, as well as one that is consistent with other constitutional protections and personal freedoms.
 Specifically, the policy provides for:

-- comprehensive education and prevention programs that inform the university community that Temple prohibits and does not tolerate sexual misconduct and about the risks and myths that contribute to sexual assault, domestic violence, dating violence, stalking, and sexual exploitation; - (2) the definition of consent in reference to sexual activity in Pennsylvania; - (3) the definition of domestic violence, dating violence, sexual assault, stalking, and sexual exploitation, in Pennsylvania; - (4) procedures sensitive to victims in responding to reports of alleged sexual assault, domestic violence, dating violence, stalking, and sexual exploitation, including informing victims about their right to file criminal charges as well as the availability of medical, counseling, and support services, and alternative remedies such as housing and academic accommodation, if reasonably available; and - (5) university disciplinary sanctions for those who commit sexual assault, domestic violence, dating violence, stalking, and sexual exploitation.
+- (1) comprehensive education and prevention programs that inform the university community that Temple prohibits and does not tolerate sexual misconduct and about the risks and myths that contribute to sexual assault, domestic violence, dating violence, stalking, and sexual exploitation; - (2) the definition of consent in reference to sexual activity in Pennsylvania;

+- (3) definitions of relevant terms, including domestic violence, dating violence, sexual assault, stalking, and sexual exploitation in Pennsylvania; - (4) procedures sensitive to complainants in responding to reports of alleged sexual assault, domestic violence, dating violence, stalking, and sexual exploitation, including informing complainants about their right to file criminal charges as well as the availability of medical, counseling, and support services, and alternative remedies such as housing and academic accommodation, if reasonably available; and - (5) university disciplinary sanctions for those who commit sexual assault, domestic violence, dating violence, stalking, and sexual exploitation.